This post may contain affiliate sales links. Please read my disclosure policy.

 - Homemade Pancake Recipe

-So, if you need a fast, easy treat in your life, or you’re looking for something special to serve during the holidays, give this monkey bread recipe a try.
-You never know who you’ll convert!
+If you need a fast, easy treat in your life, or you’re looking for something special to serve during the holidays, give this monkey bread recipe a try.

 Have a great day, friends!